syncfusion-content/maui-docs/MAUI/Scheduler/migration.md

 {% highlight C# %}

 SfSchedule schedule = new SfSchedule();
-schedule.SchedulerView = SchedulerView.TimelineView;
+this.schedule.SchedulerView = SchedulerView.TimelineView;
-TimelineViewSettings timelineViewSettings = new TimelineViewSettings();
+this.schedule.ShowCurrentTimeIndicator = false;
-timelineViewSettings.StartHour = 09;
+this.schedule.TimelineViewSettings.StartHour = 09;
-timelineViewSettings.EndHour = 13;
+this.schedule.TimelineViewSettings.EndHour = 13;
-schedule.TimelineViewSettings = timelineViewSettings;
-this.Content = schedule;
+this.Content = this.schedule;

 {% endhighlight %}